Can Your Smartwatch Track and Detect Sleep Apnea? Apple, Samsung, Fitbit, Garmin & More

 (P) Body Position

-People with sleep apnea tend to move more often during sleep.
-In some cases, this is because they wake up gasping for air.
-In others, they are experiencing an abnormal increase in Periodic Limb Movements as they sleep.
-Just as your typical fitness tracker is able to determine when you’re on the move, most smartwatches are designed to detect when you move around at night during sleep.
+People with sleep apnea tend to move more often during sleep because they wake up gasping for air .
+Some people also experience an abnormal increase in Periodic Limb Movements as they sleep.
+Most smartwatches are designed to detect when you move around even at night.
+This is the feature used to estimate risk in smartwatches that send sleep apnea alerts.

 (E) Respiratory Effort

-Obviously, sleep apnea impacts your breathing in many ways.
-People with Obstructive Sleep Apnea often have to work harder to breathe while they are asleep because their airway is partially or totally blocked.
+Sleep apnea impacts your breathing in many ways.
+People with OSA often have to work harder to breathe while they are asleep because their airway is partially or totally blocked.
 Some smartwatch devices offer the ability to track your respiratory rate by measuring your chest movements while you sleep.

 (R) Airflow